A-Momin/noteshub/nts/notes_git.md

     #### KEY WORDS:

-    -   **Divergent Branch**: A **divergent branch** situation arises when both your local branch and its corresponding remote branch have progressed independently since their last common commit.
-This means that new commits have been added to both branches, leading to separate lines of development.
-Here are the Causes of Divergence:

-        -   `Local Commits`: You've made commits on your local branch that haven't been pushed to the remote repository.

-        -   `Remote Commits`: Other collaborators have pushed commits to the remote branch that you haven't yet incorporated into your local branch.

-        -   When you attempt to synchronize these branches using commands like `git pull` or `git push`, Git detects the divergence and requires guidance on how to reconcile the differences. citeturn0search0

-        -   **Resolving Divergent Branches**: To address this situation, you can choose from several strategies:

-            1. `Merge (Default Strategy)`: Combines the remote changes with your local commits, creating a new merge commit.

-                ```bash
-                git pull --no-rebase
-                ```

-                ```bash
-                # Set Merge as Default
-                git config pull.rebase false
-                ```

-            2. `Rebase`: Reapplies your local commits on top of the remote branch, resulting in a linear commit history.

-                ```bash
-                git pull --rebase
-                ```

-                ```bash
-                # Set Rebase as Default
-                git config pull.rebase true
-                ```

-            3. `Fast-Forward Only`: Updates your branch only if it can be fast-forwarded; otherwise, it aborts to prevent unintended merges.

-                ```bash
-                git pull --ff-only
-                ```

-                ```bash
-                # Set Fast-Forward Only as Default
-                git config pull.ff only
-                ```

-    -   **Checkout**:

-        -   Checkout: Switching between different commit, branches or tags.
-        -   Checkout a Branch means changing Head Pointer from current branch to the branch to be checkedout.

-    -   **HEAD**:

-        -   `HEAD`: Git’s way of referring to the current snapshot.
-Internally, the ‘git checkout’ command simply updates the HEAD to point to either the specified branch or commit.
-When it points to a branch, Git doesn’t complain, but when you check out a commit, it switches into a “detached HEAD” state.
-        -   Head Pointer always points to the Active Branch.
-When it points to a branch, Git doesn’t complain, but when you check out a commit, it switches into a “detached HEAD” state.
-        -   Detached Head

-    -   **Remote**:

-        -   In Git, a `remote` typically refers to a repository that is hosted on a separate server or location from your local repository. `Remote`s allow you to connect and interact with repositories that may be located on the internet or on another machine.
-        -   `Remote`s can be repositories you contribute to, collaborate with, or simply synchronize your local repository with to stay up-to-date.
-Examples of popular `remote` hosting services include GitHub, GitLab, and Bitbucket.

-        -   When you add a `remote` repository to your local Git configuration, you give it a name.
-Common names include "origin," "upstream," "fork," or any other descriptive name you choose.

-    -   **Origin**:

-        -   `Origin` is a specific name that is commonly used as the default `remote` repository name when you clone a repository or when you push to a repository.
-It's a convention, not a Git keyword.
-        -   When you clone a repository from a `remote` location, Git sets up a `remote` called `origin` by default to point to the repository you cloned from.
-So, when you push changes, it knows where to send them.

-    -   **Master**:

-        -   The default branch name in Git is master.
-For both `remote` and local repository.

     -   **Repository (Repo)**:

         -   A Git repository is a collection of files and directories along with the version history of those files.